Home β€Ί Healthcare β€Ί Healthcare IT β€Ί Medical Cloud Market

 • In October 2025, GE HealthCare launched CareIntellect™ for Perinatal, a cloud-first SaaS application (built on AWS).
 This consolidates maternal and fetal data, such as uterine activity, blood pressure, fetal heart rate, SpO?, and other vitals, into a unified, chronological view to streamline perinatal workflows, reduce administrative burden and cognitive overload, and support timely clinical decision-making.

-• In September 2025, Oracle announced it will add AI capabilities to the Oracle Health Patient Portal that provide secure, context-aware, plain-language explanations of diagnoses, lab results, and treatment options, and let patients ask clarifying questions about their own records.
+• In September 2025, Oracle announced it would add AI capabilities to the Oracle Health Patient Portal that would provide secure, context-aware, plain-language explanations of diagnoses, lab results, and treatment options, and let patients ask clarifying questions about their own records.

 By Deployment Type